Harvard Extension Courses in History

 Ariane Liazos PhD, Lecturer in Extension, Harvard University

-This course teaches students the research and writing skills they need to write biography.
-It is interdisciplinary, as writing biography requires the research skills of the historian, the close textual analysis skills of the literary scholar, and the writing skills of the journalist.
-We read and discuss excerpts from biographies.
-We also develop research and writing skills through short assignments.
-Students submit an annotated bibliography as their final assignment for the course.
+This course teaches students the research and writing skills they need to write historical biography.
+It is interdisciplinary, drawing on the research skills of history and political science as well as narrative writing skills.
+We read and discuss excerpts from biographies as well as articles on the craft of biography.
+Students develop research and writing skills through short assignments and oral presentations.
+Students submit an annotated bibliography and proposal for their spring capstone as their final assignment for the course.

-Prerequisites: Registration is limited to officially admitted candidates in Master of Liberal Arts, government or history, capstone track, who are in their penultimate semester.
+Prerequisites: Registration is limited to officially admitted candidates in Master of Liberal Arts, government or history, who are in their penultimate semester.
 Prospective candidates and students with pending admission applications are not eligible.
-Candidates must be in good academic standing and in the process of successfully completing all degree requirements except the capstone, HIST E-599b, which they must enroll in the upcoming spring term as their final course.
+Candidates must be in good academic standing, have completed the engaging in scholarly conversation series (if required), and be in the process of successfully completing all other degree requirements.
+Candidates must enroll in the capstone, HIST E-599b, in the upcoming spring term as their one and only final course (no other course registration is allowed simultaneously with the capstone).
 Candidates who do not meet these degree requirements are dropped from the course.

 HIST E-599b Section 1 (26191)